kmilo17pet/QuarkTS/README.md

 QuarkTS is developed using a formal and rigorous process framed in compliance of the MISRA C 2012 and CERT coding standard guidelines and complemented with multiple static-analysis checks targered to safe critical applications.

 QuarkTS is not intended to replace o compete with the other great and proven RTOS options already available today, for example [FreeRTOS](https://freertos.org/) or [MicroC/OS-II](https://www.micrium.com/rtos/), in fact, you should check these options first.
-The design goal of QuarkTS is to achieve its stated functionality using a small, simple, and (most importantly) robust safety implementation to make it suitable on resource-constrained microcontrollers, where a full-preemptive RTOS is an overkill and their inclusion adds unnecessary complexity to the firmware development.
+The design goal of QuarkTS is to achieve its stated functionality using a small, simple, and (most importantly) robust safety implementation to make it suitable on resource-constrained microcontrollers, where a full-preemptive RTOS may become an overkill and ends up adding unnecessary complexity to firmware development.

 Their modularity and reliability make this OS a great choice to develop efficiently a wide range of applications in low-cost devices, including automotive controls, monitoring and Internet of Things.

 ## Cloning QuarkTS